Tychobra/shiny-insurance-examples/README.md

 Examples of Shiny applications for insurance analytics

 Each directory contains a Shiny app.
-Open up each directory to view the code for each app.
-When possible, we provide all code and data so the app can be run on your local machine.
-The following table outlines which apps can be run locally.
+When possible, we provide all code and data so the app can run on your local machine.
+The following table outlines which apps you can run locally.
 Some apps have videos and/or blog posts.

 | App Name                        | Runs Locally | Live Version | Video |     Blog Post |
 |---------------------------------|-----|--------------|-----------| --------|